top of page

 Why is the BCG vaccine important?

 The BCG vaccine is very effective for infants and children in protecting against the severe forms of TB.
 Furthermore, research has shown that BCG vaccination helps protect adults and children against non-TB mycobacterium, including Leprosy, as well as upper and lower respiratory tract infections, such as Pneumonia and Influenza.
-In addition, BCG vaccination has been shown to have a beneficial effect on the recurrence of Herpex Simplex virus in adults.
+In addition, research studies have shown that BCG injection may have a beneficial effect on the recurrence of Herpex Simplex virus in adults, as well as reduce the risk of Type 1 Diabetes by improving glycaemic control and lowering HbA1c levels.

 The effects of TB